-This Project Based Voucher Program Guidance for Owners/Developers is a concise guide provided as a courtesy to applicants and prospective applicants of the Housing Authority of Santa Cruz's (HACSC's) Project Based Voucher Request for Proposals.
-The guide should not be construed as an alternative to a thorough reading and understanding of State and federal regulations pertaining to the HUD Housing Choice Voucher and Project-Based Voucher programs.
+This Project-Based Voucher Program Guidance for Owners/Developers is a concise guide provided as a courtesy to applicants and prospective applicants of the Project-Based Voucher Program at the Housing Authority of Santa Cruz (HACSC).
+The guide should not be construed as an alternative to a thorough reading and understanding of State and federal regulations pertaining to the Department of Housing and Urban Development (HUD) Housing Choice Voucher (24 CFR 982) and Project-Based Voucher (24 CFR 983) programs.
 It is the responsibility of owner/developer applicants and prospective applicants to confirm the accuracy of the information in this guidance prior to acting or relying on it, and it is incumbent upon owner/developer applicants to reference and use the most currently published State and federal guidelines and regulations.
 The HACSC is in no way responsible for actions taken by owner/developer applicants or prospective applicants relying solely on information contained in this guidance.
-In the event information in this guide conflicts with federal/HUD/State laws, guidelines, or regulations, the federal/HUD/State laws, guidelines, or regulations, the federal/HUD/State laws, guidelines, or regulations will supersede.
+In the event information in this guide conflicts with federal/HUD/State laws, guidelines, or regulations, the federal/HUD/State laws, guidelines, or regulations, the

-PROJECT BASED VOUCHER PROGRAM
+PROJECT BASED VOUCHER PROGRAM OVERVIEW AND LIMITS